 Effective downward communication plays an essential and crucial part in an organization’s success.
 It helps in establishing and disseminating the goals of an organization.

-Downward Communication VS Upward Communication
+Downward Communication vs Upward Communication

 As the name suggests, in upward communication, the information flowing process starts from the lower level of a hierarchy and ends at the top-level management.
 For instance, in a company, it will start with an employee.

 While communication downward is the exact opposite of the process in which information and messages flow from managers and leaders to the followers and employees.
-For example, in a team, communication will start with a leader.
+For example, in a team, written communication will start with a leader.

 Purpose of using Downward Communication